 What are you going to differently for this year’s Sochi Grand Prix?

-I am confident that the fifth edition of the Russian Grand Prix will be very special for the fans.
+I am confident that the sixth edition of the Russian Grand Prix will be very special for the fans.
 My team was highly attentive when organising the sports and cultural program; we even undertook some serious research involving the fans, the results of which we will keep in mind when organising activities for them.
 First of all, there will be loads of culture and famous Russian rock bands will be giving concerts.
 I’m a big fan of rock music and am happy that fans can enjoy thrilling races and great concerts.
 There will also be an air show, a classic rally, an auto and moto exhibition and much more – every fan will find something to his or her liking.
 This will be the most memorable edition of the Russian Grand Prix to date!

 You spend quite a bit of time in Sochi now.
 How does life differ between this seaside city and busy, cosmopolitan Moscow?